How Long Does It Take To Learn Portuguese?

-It's no secret that staying motivated is key to learning a new language.
-There have been so many studies proving the importance of motivation in language learning.
-Staying motivated is the number one reason why many people have language success, and also the number one reason why some fail.
-Reminding yourself why you want to learn Portuguese, how it will improve your life, and everything good that can come from learning it can help you to stay motivated and, therefore, speed up the time necessary to learn it.
+Reminding yourself why you want to learn Portuguese, how it will improve your life, and everything good that can come from learning it, can help you to stay motivated and therefore, speed up the time necessary to learn it.

 It's no secret that Portuguese can be hard, even to natives sometimes, so people in Portuguese-speaking countries really appreciate it when foreigners take even just some small efforts in trying to communicate with locals in Portuguese.
 That is to say, they will be more than willing to slow down, use easier vocabulary and even body languages to make sure you are in sync with them.
 The rewarding experience of being able to hold a meaningful conversation in another language should really keep you motivated, so do keep up the good work!